UPDATE: Who Is Samuel Cassidy, Gunman In San Jose Mass Shooting At VTA Rail Yard?

 Federal authorities authorities have also confirmed that Cassidy had been detained by U.S. Customs agents five years ago because he had writings about terrorism and hating his workplace.

-He was armed with three automatic handguns and 11 magazines of ammunition when he went on his rampage.
+He was armed with three automatic handguns and more than 30 illegal magazines of ammunition when he went on his rampage.
 Cassidy took his own life after being confronted by San Jose police officers and Santa Clara County sheriff’s deputies who had raced to the scene.

 Authorities also revealed that bomb making materials were found in what was believed to be Cassidy’s locker at the VTA yard.

-Note: UPDATE: Huge Arsenal of Weapons, Molotov Cocktails Cleared From VTA Shooter’s Home